Michael Eneja

-Michael Ugwuja Eneja (January 1919 – November 14, 2008) was a Nigerian prelate of the Roman Catholic Church.
+Michael Ugwuja Eneja (January 1919 – 14 November 2008) was a Nigerian Catholic prelate who served as the bishop of the Diocese of Enugu on 10 November 1977 to 8 November 1996.

+Biography

-Born in Ibagwa Ani, Nigeria, he was ordained a priest on July 29, 1951, for the Archdiocese of Onitsha and later incardinated to the newly created Diocese of Enugu, where he was appointed bishop on November 10, 1977, and received his episcopal consecration on February 28, 1978.
-He remained bishop until his retirement on November 8, 1996.
-He died on November 14, 2008.
+Eneja was born in Ibagwa Ani, Enugu State, Nigeria.
+He was ordained a priest on 29 July 1951 for the Archdiocese of Onitsha before he was incardinated to the then newly created Diocese of Enugu, where he was appointed bishop on 10 November 1977 by Pope John Paul II.
+Eneja received his episcopal consecration on 28 February 1978 and remained bishop until his retirement on 8 November 1996.
+He died on 14 November 2008.